InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 3. [x] Correct the code of the delete button in the `marques.html` and modify the `main.py` for create the sql request.
 4. [ ] ~~Add the option to recover button for restoring the previous database.~~
 5. [ ] Add an image in the footer.
+6. [ ] Add functionality to the filter button.

 ### Definitions :